 I have heard the dark rumors in the back corners of teacher’s rooms, I have been in meetings with business directors trying to figure out how to monetize off it and I have read the newspaper in absolute terror when it is mentioned: the idea of technology replacing teachers.
 The movie industry is full of films where AI has reached a level where robots are nearly indistinguishable from humans–are they the new teachers?
 The idea of a universal translator in science fiction is an idea almost as old as the genre itself.
 But just how far is technology likely to go in relation to replacing TEFL teachers and how long will it take to get there?

 Machines replacing humans in the workplace is a common story, and there isn’t always warning.
+For example, this great tutorial on IT services will teach you that IT resolutions can be provided by robots.
 Just think about the increasingly automatized auto industry that put hundreds of thousands out of work.
 I’ve recently read an article that predicts driverless lorries and taxis to be coming out in the next few decades; how many people will lose their jobs because of this?

 The thought has always been that skilled labor or work that depends on intellect could never be done by machines.
 However, with research and development into the very limits of what has been believed possible, we can see that this may not be the case.
 Let’s take a look at some of the threats.